 In the third of a series of blogs focused on the built environment, journalist Stephen Cousins explains how 3D scanning can bring benefits to a client long after construction is completed and the building handed over.

-The first two blogs in our series examined how advanced 3D scanning technologies and Building Information Modeling (BIM) are coming together, in a process called Scan-To-BIM, to create efficiencies on renovation or new build projects as they go through design and construction.
+The first two blogs in our series examined how advanced asset scan 3D technologies and Building Information Modeling (BIM) are coming together, in a process called Scan-to-BIM.
+It creates efficiencies on renovation or new build projects as they go through design and construction.

 Now we turn our attention to the point of handover and beyond, as the building owner and operational teams, including facility managers, exploit 3D models and associated data to coordinate ongoing maintenance and repair work, plan future renovation or extension projects, and more.